ocaml/ocaml.org/data/tutorials/rs_01_common_error_messages.md

 Warning 12 [redundant-subpat]: this sub-pattern is unused.
 Line 3, characters 5-20:
 Warning 57 [ambiguous-var-in-pattern-guard]: Ambiguous or-pattern variables under guard;
+variable y appears in different places in different or-pattern alternatives.
+Only the first match will be used to evaluate the guard expression.
-variable y may match different arguments.
-(See manual section 11.5) val test_member : 'a -> 'a * 'a -> bool = <fun>
+(See manual section 11.5)
+val test_member : 'a -> 'a * 'a -> bool = <fun>
 ```
 Obviously, the programmer had a misconception of what OCaml's pattern